![]() |

 you're obsessed with Handel - a few reconstructed rooms, a couple of portraits

 and such - you'd be far better off at the V & A or the Geffreye Museum.
-The Old operating Theatre and Herb Garrett The Old operating theatre for

 women was built for Guy's & Thomas' Hospital, before the railways devastated the